 If dad loves Rick’s accessible and thorough approach to uncovering the secrets of a cuisine, his latest cookbook sharing the hidden gems of modern French cookery will not disappoint.
 Brimming with luxurious and authentic recipes from all four corners of France, a session spent cooking from Rick Stein’s Secret France will be the next best thing to a trip.
 Here’s 10 dishes from the book dad will love, and don’t forget you can pick up a copy via Waterstones with 25% off until 30th June using the code TheHappyFoodie at the checkout.

 Even the most carnivorous of dads won’t fail to be charmed by Jamie’s hearty, creative and flavour-packed vegetarian recipes.
 There’s pies, tagines, curries and more, and all with Jamie’s signature easy-to-follow instructions and creative twists.
 Want to be sure it’s right for dad?
 Take a look at 10 favourites from the book here.

-If dad is missing his favourite local takeaway in lockdown, the chances are there’s a recipe to help him create it at home in Chris Bavin’s Fakeaway.
+If your dad loves a takeaway, the chances are there’s a recipe to help him create it at home in Chris Bavin’s Fakeaway.
 From tacos and curries to sushi and burgers, the easy-to-follow recipes are also often a much lighter, and cheaper, alternative too.